lmhale99/DataModelDict/README.rst

 * n, t, r are converted to \n, \t, and \r

-Any dictionary keys starting with '@' will be converted into XML attributes, and the dictionary key '#text' is interpreted as the text value of the element.
+Any dictionary keys starting with ‘@’ will be converted into XML attributes, and the dictionary key ‘#text’ is interpreted as the text value of the element.